rrrene/credo/guides/custom_checks/testing_checks.md

 Using this module will:

 * import all the functions from this module
-* make the test case `:async` by default (use `use Credo.Test.Case, async: false` to opt out)
+* make the test case `:async` by default (use `async: false` to opt out of this behaviour)

-Suppose we have a custom check in our project that checks whether or not the "FooBar rules" are applied (one of those *very* project-specific things).

-    defmodule MyProject.MyCustomChecks.FooBar do
-      use Credo.Check, category: :warning, base_priority: :high

-      def run(source_file, params) do
-        # ... implement all the "FooBar rules" ...
-      end
-    end
+Let's test the `RejectModuleAttributes` check that we implemented in [Adding custom checks](adding_checks.html).

+### Basic custom check tests

-When we want to test this check, we can use `Credo.Test.Case` for convenience:
+To test a check, we can use `Credo.Test.Case` for convenience:

-    defmodule MyProject.MyCustomChecks.FooBarTest do
+    defmodule MyProject.Checks.RejectModuleAttributesTest do
       use Credo.Test.Case

-      alias MyProject.MyCustomChecks.FooBar
+      alias MyProject.Checks.RejectModuleAttributes

       test "it should NOT report expected code" do
         """
         defmodule CredoSampleModule do
-          # ... some good Elixir code ...
+          @somedoc "This is somedoc"
         end
         """
         |> to_source_file()
-        |> run_check(FooBar)
+        |> run_check(RejectModuleAttributes)
         |> refute_issues()
       end

-      test "it should report code that violates the FooBar rule" do
+      test "it should report code that includes rejected module attribute names" do
         """
         defmodule CredoSampleModule do
-          # ... some Elixir code that violates the FooBar rule ...
+          @checkdoc "This is checkdoc"
         end
         """
         |> to_source_file()
-        |> run_check(FooBar)
+        |> run_check(RejectModuleAttributes)
         |> assert_issues()
       end
     end

-This is as simple and mundane as it looks (which is a good thing):
 We have two tests: one for the good case, one for the bad case.
 In each, we create a source file representation from a heredoc, run our custom check and assert/refute the issues we expect.

+### Using custom params in tests

+We can (and should) also test the params of our check by passing them to `run_check/2`:

+    defmodule MyProject.Checks.RejectModuleAttributesTest do
+      use Credo.Test.Case

+      alias MyProject.Checks.RejectModuleAttributes

+      # ...

+      test "it should NOT report code that includes default rejected module attribute names when a custom set of rejected names is provided" do
+        """
+        defmodule CredoSampleModule do
+          @checkdoc "This is checkdoc"
+        end
+        """
+        |> to_source_file()
+        |> run_check(RejectModuleAttributes, reject: [:somedoc])
+        |> refute_issues()
+      end

+      test "it should report expected code when a custom set of rejected names is provided" do
+        """
+        defmodule CredoSampleModule do
+          @somedoc "This is somedoc"
+        end
+        """
+        |> to_source_file()
+        |> run_check(RejectModuleAttributes, reject: [:somedoc])
+        |> assert_issues()
+      end
+    end

-## Asserting found issues
+### Asserting found issues

 Once we get to know domain a little better, we can add more tests, typically testing for other bad cases in which our check should produce issues.